iblech/lets-play-agda/Padova2025/Cubical/Issues/FunctionExtensionality.lagda.md

 On the other hand, in Agda we can also not prove the three functions above to be distinct, that is we cannot write down terms of type `exampleᵢ ≡ exampleⱼ → ⊥`.
 Agda is (like any other reasonable formal system) incomplete.
-This particular instance of incompleteness is particularly worrying to some, as it pertains such a basic part of Agda.
+This particular instance of incompleteness is particularly worrying to some, as it pertains to such a basic part of Agda.
 The equality type is underspecified.

 **A principle.**